OLIPLICHE/school-library/README.md

 ## School-library
 Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them.
-This app that I Created will make your library the best organized one.
+This app that I Created will make your library the best organized one
 This app allows you to:
 - Add new students or teachers.
 - Add new books.